donundeen/C4/README.md

+ASK YOURSELF: MVP : what's the MINIMUM I need to do to be able to show this to my friendliest code friends?

 TODOs:
+- MVP : implement a URL structure that makes sense, and allows communication btw widgets -- MVP: and support having different pages with different widgets on them -- MVP: this will require making sure code runs on the server, but still understand the "Parent Page URL" concept.
+- MVP: be able to send JSON or HTML outputs from any widget
+- 'insert code' functionality
+-- MVP: for getting data from other widgets
+-- needs to be as convenient as possible.
 - make sure jsbin contents are saved at the right times, so no work is ever lost
 - do some UI work so it's nice to look at:
 -- adjustable size widget divs (or size 1,2,3,4 with Masonry?)
-- figure out how to show/hide different panels from the parent window
+- figure out how to show/hide different panels from the parent window -- default: load in output-only mode
 - access the parent window url from within the code
-- 'insert code' functionality
--- needs to be as convenient as possible.
-- implement a URL structure that makes sense
 - widget configuration UI